Dating back over 35,000 years, linen is known for being the oldest natural fiber still in use today made from the stalks of the flax plant Linum.

 At a glance the benefits of linen are:

-•Structurally sound fibre so products keep their shape - does not stretch or fall out of shape
+This means products keep their shape - they do not stretch or fall out of shape

 FROM FLAX FIELDS TO FASHION - choose natural over plastic synthetics every time.